ADayTrip.com

 Borderland State Park, Easton

-Borderland State Park in Easton, MA is a beautiful park with a giant stone mansion overlooking the park.
+The mansion at Borderland State Park in Easton, MABorderland State Park in Easton, MA is a beautiful park with a giant stone mansion overlooking the park.
 In the warmer months, it’s a great place to go walking, horseback riding, canoeing, fishing and picnicking.
 In the colder months, everyone loves to ice skate and sled here.
 The park is free to enter, but there is a $2 parking fee if you choose to park on site.

 Borderland State Park